The Layoff Lady

 Knowing what companies are paying for what you do should also factor in to your target salary range.
 Here are a few strategies for finding out more:

-Search For Open Positions in States With Pay Transparency Laws
+Search For Openings in Pay Transparency States

 Take these steps to find out what open positions are paying: